huangdijia/laravel-horizon-restart/README.md

 # laravel-horizon-restart

-Restart the Horizon supervisors of multiple servers
+Restart the Horizon supervisors of multiple servers like `php artisan queue:restart`

 ## Installation